ycexiao/scikit-package/doc/source/new-project-guide/level-3-tutorial.rst

 .. _pre-commit-manual:

-Automatic code formatting with ``pre-`commit``
+Automatic code formatting with ``pre-commit``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Notice that there is a hidden file called ``.pre-commit-config.yaml`` in the root directory.
 This file is used to configure pre-commit "hooks".
-These hooks are checks that are can be automatically executed when you commit your code to Git, which you will do in Level 4.
+These hooks are checks that can be automatically executed when you commit your code to Git, which you will do in Level 4.

 In Level 3, you will run these hooks manually for simplicity.

-Recall ``pre-commit`` has been already installed in the environment in the previous stage.
+Recall ``pre-commit`` has already been installed in the environment in the previous stage.

 Since ``pre-commit`` is meant to work with ``Git``, create a local Git folder in your project folder by running: